 Interested in this tour?
 Book it here.

 Phnom Penh Royal Palace

-The most revered image is the Emerald Buddha, made of Baccarat crystal and dating back to the 17th century.
+The most revered image at the Phnom Penh Royal Palace is the Emerald Buddha, made of Baccarat crystal and dating back to the 17th century.
 Behind it, another Buddha statue was cast in 1906, utilizing 90 kg of gold, and decorated with 9,584 diamonds.
 Cabinets along the perimeter contain gifts presented to royalty and dignitaries.
 Along the inside of the recently restored 600-metre external wall is a colourful mural depicting scenes from the Reamker, the Khmer version of the Ramayana.

 The settling of the Royal Palace at Phnom Penh was a comparatively recent event in the history of the Khmer and Cambodia.
 Historically speaking, the seat of Khmer power in the region was near Angkor, north of the Great Tonle Sap Lake from 802 AD until the early 15th century.
 After the Khmer court moved from Angkor in the 15th century, it first settled in Phnom Penh in 1434 and stayed for several decades and by 1494 it had moved on to Basan, and later Lovek and then Oudong.

-- Location: Samdech Sothearos Boulevard between 184th Street and 240th Street
+- Location: Samdech Sothearos Boulevard (between 184th Street and 240th Street), Phnom Penh, Cambodia

 - Tour Available: Phnom Penh City Tour